 Then there was Jona's mom, Gwen, who treated me as her own daughter from the age of 4.
 She was a gentle soul with a heart full of love, and her passing just yesterday left a void that words struggle to fill.
 And let's not forget Patti's mom, Margaret, who entered my life when I was 13, offering yet another wise, kind, and compassionate motherly figure to love.

-With warmth and gratitude in my heart I send love to my Mom-Janice, and to my Village-Moms: Higinia, Gwen, Margaret, Jean, Lilian, Bobbie, Treva, Rosemarie, and to my Mag-Mom's Angie, Susie, and Margie.
-Thank you ALL for teaching me early and consistently that Mom’s are women who are strong leaders with thoughts, strengths, talents, and opinions that not only matter, but make a difference in the world.
+Today, as I reflect on these remarkable women, my heart is filled with warmth and gratitude.
+I send love not only to my own mother, Janice, but also to my village of Moms: Higinia, Gwen, Margaret, Jean, Lilian, Bobbie, Treva, Rosemarie, and to my Mag-Moms, Angie, Susie, and Margie.
+Each of you left an indelible mark on my life, teaching me that moms are strong leaders with thoughts, strengths, talents, and opinions that not only matter but also have the power to change the world.

 To my nieces and friends who are now raising your own children, I implore you to remember the scope of your influence.
 You are not just mothers to your own offspring; you are role models and influencers in the lives of the youngsters around you.
 Be the village that inspires kindness, compassion, self-confidence, happiness, leadership, understanding, communication, and acceptance in the generations to come.
 The legacy of love you leave behind will be your greatest gift to the world.